The Local $h$-Polynomials of Cluster Subdivisions Have Only Real Zeros: Introduction

 \section{Introduction}

+In this paper, we confirm a question of Athanasiadis that the local $h$-polynomials of type $A$ cluster subdivisions have only real zeros.
+We also show the real-rootedness of local $h$-polynomials for all the other Cartan--Killing types.

-The notion of local $h$-polynomials was introduced by Stanley \cite{Stanley1992Subdivisions} during his breathtaking study on the face enumeration of subdivisions of simplicial complexes.
+We first give an overview of local $h$-polynomials.
+The notion of local $h$-polynomials was introduced by Stanley \cite{Stanley1992Subdivisions} in his study of the face enumeration of subdivisions of complexes.
 Let $V$ be an $n$-element vertex set.
-Given a subdivision $\Gamma$ of the abstract simplex $2^V$, the local $h$-polynomial $\ell (\Gamma, x)$ is defined as an alternating sum of the $h$-polynomials of the restrictions of $\Gamma$ to the faces of $2^V$, namely,
+Given a simplicial subdivision $\Gamma$ of the abstract simplex $2^V$, the local $h$-polynomial $\ell_V (\Gamma, x)$ is defined as an alternating sum of the $h$-polynomials of the restrictions of $\Gamma$ to the faces of $2^V$, namely,